Royal College Manchester, Seashell Trust

 Overview

-MEP Design & Build services at the purpose-built Ged Mason Building as part of the £50m transformation at Royal College Manchester – DfE standards & Net Zero Carbon.
+MEP Design & Build services were delivered at the purpose-built Ged Mason Building.
+The project formed part of the £50m transformation of the Royal College Manchester, and met DfE standards and Net Zero Carbon targets.

 Scope of Work